PRUNERS/FLiT/documentation/database-structure.md

   -- it and convert it to a sqlite3 basic type and back. rdate          timestamp,

-  -- The message describing what this run is all about notes          text
+  -- The label for the run describing what it is about label          text
   );
 CREATE TABLE tests (
   id             integer    primary key autoincrement     not null,